citp/privacy-policy-historical/t/th/the/themesjunction.com.md

-> *The following text is extracted and transformed from the themesjunction.com privacy policy that was archived on 2016-02-06.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160206230855id_/http%3A//www.themesjunction.com/privacy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the themesjunction.com privacy policy that was archived on 2017-07-03.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170703062126id_/http%3A//www.themesjunction.com/privacy.html) for the most accurate reproduction.*

 # Privacy Policy

-## Privacy Policy

 Your confidentiality is imperative for us.
 We have a set of principles; according to which we work.
 Certainly, you hold the right to ascertain if we are truthful in our claim.
 Below are the details: